FUE Hair Transplant FAQ

 What are the risks and complications of FUE?

 Some of the most common complications of FUE include swelling, bruising, itching and pain.
 There is also the risk of some bleeding/oozing as well as numbness of the scalp but this is typically self-limiting.
-One noteworthy risk to mention is “shock loss” which is a post-surgical loss of hair that can be greatly diminished if patients resume/start finasteride and continue it for a period of 6 months after their surgery.
+One noteworthy risk to mention is “shock loss” which is a post-surgical loss of hair that can be greatly diminished if patients resume/start prescription medication given by the hair transplant surgeon and continue it for a period of 6 months after their surgery.
 You can find more information about this topic in general at hair transplant complications.

 Will the new hair grow right away?